kevindo0720/cse15l-lab-reports/lab5.md

 ![chatgptgrep](chatgptgrep.png)

-# GENERAL DESCRIPTION OF LESS AND HOW IT WORKS
+# GENERAL DESCRIPTION OF GREP AND HOW IT WORKS
 grep is a command that searches for a given pattern in a single file or multiple files.

 # 1) grep -r